pinkcigareti/etcminer/README.md

 This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
 Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
-In the spirit of open source problem reports and pull requests are welcome.
+In the spirit of open source problem reports and pull requests are welcome, but please use git-clang-format on your requests.

 ## Features